On the point spectrum of electromagnetic Dirac operators: Abstract

 \section{Abstract}

 In this work, we develop the method of multipliers for electromagnetic Dirac operators and establish sufficient conditions on the magnetic and electric fields that guarantee the absence of point spectrum.
-Our results can be viewed as a generalization of those obtained by Cossetti, Fanelli and Krej\v{c}i\v{r}\'\i k (2020), which treated the purely magnetic case.
-We also emphasize that, in the massless case, our approach covers Coulomb-type potentials of the form $V(x)=\frac{1}{|x|} \big(\nu \I + \mu \beta + i \delta \beta \big(\boldsymbol{\alpha}\cdot \frac{x}{|x|} \big) \big).$
+In the massless case, our approach covers Coulomb-type potentials of the form $V(x)=\frac{1}{|x|} \big(\nu \I + \mu \beta + i \delta \beta \big(\boldsymbol{\alpha}\cdot \frac{x}{|x|} \big) \big).$ We also adapt the method to show absence of embedded eigenvalues above a threshold which depends on the asymptotic behaviour of the magnetic and electric fields.